-The change didn't placate women's groups, abortion rights activists and others outraged at legislation that provoked protests at Virginia's Capitol and ridicule for Republicans by television comedians, columnists and political talk shows.
+But the change did little to placate women's groups, abortion rights activists and others outraged at legislation that provoked protests at Virginia's Capitol and ridicule for Republicans by television comedians, columnists and political talk shows.

 In a Senate evenly divided between Democrats and Republicans, Republican Lt.
-Gov. Bill Bolling holds the decisive vote.
+Gov. Bill Bolling would cast the decisive vote.
 A Senate version of the bill was killed last week.